-Don't substitute sugar with honey; the solution spoils quicker and may contain bacteria that can cause a fatal fungal disease.
-Also avoid artificial sweeteners: They provide no calories and hummingbirds need lots of calories to keep them going.
+Don't substitute sugar with honey in the hummingbird feeder recipe; the solution spoils quicker and may contain bacteria that can cause a fatal fungal disease.
+Also avoid artificial sweeteners for the hummingbird recipe: They provide no calories and hummingbirds need lots of calories to keep them going.

-Adding red food coloring is unnecessary; most hummingbird feeders are made from red plastic or glass to help attract the birds.
+Adding red food coloring to the hummingbird feeder recipe is unnecessary; most hummingbird feeders are made from red plastic or glass to help attract the birds.
 Also, chemicals in the food coloring may be harmful to the birds' health.

 Clean hummingbird feeders at least once every three days in hot weather or every week in cool weather so harmful bacteria doesn't build up.
 Compost any unused hummingbird food and rinse the feeder with water.
 If you see mold, add a splash of vinegar and grains of uncooked rice to the water and shake vigorously to dislodge it.
 Remove the vinegar and rice and rinse carefully with clean, warm water.
 If you see any remaining dark spots, scrub them off with a toothbrush or bottle brush.

 If your hummingbird feeder is going unvisited, pay attention.
-It's probably because your sugar solution has gone bad.
+It's probably because your hummingbird feeder recipe sugar solution has gone bad.
 Clean the feeder carefully, refill with fresh sugar-water, and offer it again.